prepare.blog

 • P — Plan.
 Make a deliberate decision about your next move instead of reacting emotionally.

 I teach the STOP protocol in every course I run because panic-walking is responsible for more backcountry rescues than any other single behavior.
+It sounds simple sitting here reading it.
+In the moment, with adrenaline pumping and daylight fading, it takes discipline.

 Digital backup: Before any outing, download offline maps on your phone (Google Maps, Gaia GPS, or onX).
 Your phone’s GPS chip works without cell service.
 This doesn’t replace a compass and waterproof paper map, but it’s a strong backup layer.